mlflow/mlflow/docs/source/tracking.rst

 MLflow entities (runs, parameters, metrics, tags, notes, metadata, etc), the artifact store persists artifacts (files, models, images, in-memory objects, or model summary, etc).

-The MLflow server can be configured with an HTTP proxy, passing artifact requests through the tracking server to store and retrieve artifacts without having to specify the fully qualified path to the artifacts.
+The MLflow server can be configured with an artifacts HTTP proxy, passing artifact requests through the tracking server to store and retrieve artifacts without having to interact with underlying object store services.
 Usage of the proxied artifact access feature is described in Scenarios 5 and 6 below.

 The MLflow client can interface with a variety of `backend <https://mlflow.org/docs/latest/tracking.html#backend-stores>`_ and `artifact <https://mlflow.org/docs/latest/tracking.html#artifact-stores>`_ storage configurations.